alair-aurea/ansible-scripts/README.md

 # Usage

 The tool have a user interface that guides the user through the configuration process.
-To run it, just got to the repository root directory and run the python script `run.py`.
+To run it, just go to the repository root directory and run the python script `run.py`.

 ## Creating Scripts for Managed Nodes